Paige Bueckers: Philanthropy

 Bueckers created the Paige Bueckers Foundation.

-On February 7, 2022, she announced a partnership with Cash App, through which she launched the Paige Bueckers Foundation, aimed at promoting social justice and creating opportunities for families and children.
+On February 7, 2022, she announced a partnership with Cash App, through which she launched the Paige Bueckers Foundation to promote social justice and create opportunities for families and children.
 On March 31, Bueckers became the first student-athlete brand ambassador for Chegg.
 Working with the nonprofit branch of Chegg, she partnered with hunger relief company Goodr to host a free pop-up grocery market in Minneapolis to address food insecurity among college students.
 In the following year, she opened another store in Hopkins West Junior High School, where she had attended.

 Influencer

-Bueckers has been recognised as an influencer in basketball, fashion, and culture.

-During her senior season, Star Tribune columnist Chip Scoggins compared her influence in the state to that of Lindsay Whalen, writing, "A generation of girls—now young women—throughout the Twin Cities and greater Minnesota grew up idolizing [Whalen] as a basketball star.
+Bueckers has been recognized as an influencer in basketball, fashion, and culture.
+During her senior season in high school, Star Tribune columnist Chip Scoggins compared her influence in the state to that of Lindsay Whalen, writing, "A generation of girls—now young women—throughout the Twin Cities and greater Minnesota grew up idolizing [Whalen] as a basketball star.
 Bueckers is having that same impact on a new generation of girls."

 In 2022, Bueckers was named to the Fortune 40 Under 40 list, which honors influential young people in business, and The Athletics College Sports 40 Under 40 list, which recognizes the most influential young people in the college sports industry.
 On May 16, 2025, the day of Bueckers' WNBA debut, her hometown of Hopkins, Minnesota, renamed itself "Paige Bueckers, Minnesota" for the day.

 On September 30, 2025, Bueckers was named to the 2025 TIME100 Next list as one of the most influential rising stars of the year.
-Diana Taurasi wrote about Bueckers for Time: "The easiest thing to do in a game is shoot the basketball every single time you touch it, especially when you’re the best player on the court.
-And Paige Bueckers is the best player on the court 99.99% of the time because she’s so gifted offensively, defensively—she disrupts so much.
+Diana Taurasi wrote about Bueckers for Time: "The easiest thing to do in a game is shoot the basketball every single time you touch it, especially when you're the best player on the court.
+And Paige Bueckers is the best player on the court 99.99% of the time because she's so gifted offensively, defensively—she disrupts so much.
 The hardest thing to do is pass the ball.
-Paige does it, and that’s what sets her apart."
+Paige does it, and that's what sets her apart."
 On October 6, Bueckers was named to the Marie Claire's 2025 Changemakers list, for using her spotlight to speak out for gender equity and mental health in sports.
+On December 7, Bueckers was named one of The New York Times' 67 Most Stylish People of 2025.
+On December 9, she was named to the 50 Names in the Boardroom list.